cnlohr/esp82xx/README.md

  - GNU Compiler Collection and build essentials
  - Possible more

-We recommend the excellent [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) by @pfalcon to download and install the Espressif toolchain.
+We recommend the excellent [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) by @pfalcon.
+It downloads and installs the Espressif toolchain.
 Here is a shell script to [download and build](https://gist.github.com/con-f-use/d086ca941c2c80fbde6d8996b8a50761) a version known to work.
-You should read and understand it, beofre running it.
+You should read and understand the script, beofre running it.

 Some versions of the SDK are somewhat problematic, e.g. with SDK versions greater than 1.5.2, Espressif changed the IRAM management, so some projects began to hit size restrictions and would not compile.
-For that reason, the Makefile is set up to use a [customized version](https://github.com/cnlohr/esp_nonos_sdk) of the sdk.
+For that reason, the Makefile is set up to use a [customized version](https://github.com/cnlohr/esp_nonos_sdk) of the SDK.

 **Most of this is written having a Debian-like Linux distribution in mind.
-You will need to use your immagination, if you want to build on other plattforms.
+You will need to use your imagination, if you want to build on other platforms.
 Also look at open and closed issues to find help.**

 ### Start a new Project